Spanish Community Interpreting

 INTP 101: Introduction to the Interpreting Profession [RE]

-This course allows students to explore the interpreting profession, including a variety of professional pathways and specializations.
+Credits 5This course allows students to explore the interpreting profession, including a variety of professional pathways and specializations.
 Students will be introduced to the laws and regulations that govern interpreters and the provision of language access.
 They will learn what interpreters need to know and do to keep themselves safe.
 They will also begin to understand and apply the codes of ethics and standards of practice that guide interpreter decision making.
 Learning will be supported by students' observation of professional interpreters at clinical learning sites.
-This course is open to any student interested in learning more about the interpreting profession; admission to the Spanish Medical Interpreting program is only required for students pursuing the program certificate.
+Students must be accepted into the Spanish Medical Interpreting program prior to enrollment.
+Course Outcomes: 1.
+Describe the U.S. community interpreting profession and the ways in which interpreters work.
+ILO (3) PLO (2) 2.
+Explain personal and occupational safety measures for community interpreters.
+ILOs (1, 3, 4) PLOs (2, 3) 3.
+Describe the laws and regulations pertaining to language access.
+ILO (3) PLOs (2, 3) 4.
+Discuss the professional codes of ethics and standards of practice.
+ILO (1, 3, 4) PLO (3) 5.
+Describe basic interpreting protocols.
+ILO (3 PLOs (2, 3) 6.
+Apply the principles and protocols of interpreting to novel scenarios in order to determine possible courses of action.
+ILOs (1, 3, 4) PLOs (2, 3, 5)

 INTP 102: Medical Terminology for Interpreters I [RE]

-This course covers the basics of medical terminology in English and Spanish to support effective interpreting.
+Credits 5This course covers the basics of medical terminology in English and Spanish to support effective interpreting.
 Students will learn about the differences in word choices and idiomatic expressions among regional variants of Spanish.
 They will learn about body systems and their anatomy and physiology, as well as common diseases, symptoms, medical treatments, and diagnostic testing.
 Students will also learn about common abbreviations, understand medical terms based on word roots and affixes, and learn about how U.S. health systems operate.
-This course is open to any bilingual student.
-Admission to the Spanish Medical Interpreting program is only required for students pursuing the program certificate.
+Students must be accepted into the Spanish Medical Interpreting program prior to enrollment.
 This course can be taken concurrently with INTP 101.
+Course Outcomes: 1.
+Describe the components of various body systems and how they work together.
+ILO (3) PLO (1) 2.
+Explain the relationship between body systems, diseases, and medical treatments.
+ILOs (1, 3) PLO (1) 3.
+Describe the systems and personnel of healthcare delivery in the U.S. ILO (3) PLO (2) 4.
+Recognize the word parts that make up bilingual medical terminology.
+ILOs (3, 4) PLO (4) 5.
+Recognize abbreviations and acronyms and their bilingual equivalents used in healthcare.
+ILOs (3, 4) PLO (4) 6.
+Demonstrate oral proficiency in bilingual course terminology.
+ILO (3) PLO (4) 7.
+Identify linguistic equivalents for common expressions about health and illness.
+ILOs (3, 4, 5) PLOs (4, 5) 8.
+Apply research methods to identify and evaluate linguistic equivalents.
+ILO (1, 4) PLO (4)

 INTP 103: Consecutive Interpreting I [RE]

-Students will learn about consecutive interpreting and note-taking for interpreters.
+Credits 5Students will learn about consecutive interpreting and note-taking for interpreters.
 Students will learn about the role of the community interpreter and how to manage the flow of information in an interpreted encounter.
 They will explore their own personal culture and beliefs and understand how to support the communication goals of everyone involved in the encounter.
 Learning will be supported by interpreting under supervision at clinical learning sites.
-This course has an associated lab.
+Course Outcomes: 1.
+Describe the function of the consecutive interpreting mode in community settings.
+ILO (3) PLO (2) 2.
+Demonstrate the practice of note-taking for interpreting.
+ILOs (3, 4) PLOs (2, 6) 3.
+Demonstrate the mode of consecutive interpreting.
+ILOs (1, 3) PLOs (2, 4, 6) 4.
+Apply the principles and protocols of interpreting to novel scenarios in order to determine possible courses of action.
+ILOs (1, 3, 4) PLOs (2, 3) 5.
+Engage in reflective practices and self-monitoring to assess areas of strength and weakness.
+ILOs (1, 3) PLO (3) 6.
+Recognize their personal beliefs and culture, and examine the impact of these on professional practice.
+ILOs (1, 5) PLOs (3, 5)

 Acceptance into CBC's Spanish Medical Interpreting program and completion of INTP 101 and INTP 102 with a 1.5 or better.

-INTP 201: Medical Terminology for Interpreters II [RE]
+INTP 104: Medical Terminology for Interpreters II [RE]

-This advanced course in Spanish and English medical terminology for interpreters builds on the terms and concepts learned in Medical Terminology for Interpreters I. Students will learn about specialty medical treatments, procedures and diagnostics, while also learning how to research unknown terms and manage the register of medical terminology.
+Credits 5This advanced course in Spanish and English medical terminology for interpreters builds on the terms and concepts learned in Medical Terminology for Interpreters I. Students will learn about specialty medical treatments, procedures and diagnostics, while also learning how to research unknown terms and manage the register of medical terminology.
 Students will examine the impact of culture on communication, and explore methods of supporting cross-cultural communication in the interpreting encounter.
+Course Outcomes: 1.
+Describe the components of various body systems and how they work together.
+ILOs (1, 3) PLO (1) 2.
+Explain the relationship between body systems, diseases, and medical treatments.
+ILOs (1, 3) PLO (1) 3.
+Recognize abbreviations and acronyms and their bilingual equivalents used in healthcare.
+ILOs (3, 4) PLO (4) 4.
+Demonstrate oral proficiency in bilingual course terminology.
+ILO (3) PLO (4) 5.
+Identify linguistic equivalents for common expressions about health and illness.
+ILOs (3, 4, 5) PLOs (4, 5) 6.
+Apply research methods to identify and evaluate linguistic equivalents.
+ILOs (1, 4) PLO (4) 7.
+Examine beliefs relating to health and illness among various Hispanic cultural groups.
+ILOs (1, 5) PLO (5)

 Acceptance into CBC's Spanish Medical Interpreting program and completion of INTP 101 and INTP 102 with a 1.5 or better.